-Model railway enthusiasts from all over Gloucestershire travelled to the Cheltenham GWR Modellers October 2017 Exhibition in aid of the Pied Piper Appeal at St Margaret’s Hall, Coniston Road, Cheltenham, GL51 3NX on Saturday and Sunday 28 and 29 October 2017 to raise money for The Pied Piper Appeal by enjoying the following attractions.
+Model railway enthusiasts from all over Gloucestershire travelled to the Cheltenham GWR Modellers October 2017 Exhibition at St Margaret’s Hall, Coniston Road, Cheltenham, GL51 3NX on Saturday and Sunday 28 and 29 October 2017 to raise money for The Pied Piper Appeal by enjoying the following attractions.
 There was also a moment to celebrate 30 years of Cheltenham GWR Modellers Exhibitions.

 QUEENS STREET YARD

 0 Gauge 7mm Scale

 This layout began life as a 7mm scale test track for newly built locomotives and rolling stock that Gerald likes to construct.
 It then developed into a fully scenic cameo layout with purpose built fiddle yard, backscenes, lighting and a fully functioning power box instead of the temporary wiring used in his workshop.
 Queens Street Yard was modelled as a typical Victorian small back street goods yard not aligned to any particular railway company thus allowing me to run a variety of stock.
 During the pre grouping period as there was such a wide variety of locomotives and rolling stock in many different liveries.